SpekteR71/Nexus-Project/README.md

 # Nexus-Project
 Breast Cancer Prognosis prediction based on a patient's clinical and genomic data.
-Machine Learning algorithms such as KNN, RF, SVM, LR were used in this project.
+Machine Learning algorithms such as KNN, RF, DT, LR were used in this project.
 A thorough data preprocessing and analysis was also done before training the models.

 Here is a comparison between the algorithms.